Advantages Of A Reverse Mortgage In Illinois For Homeowners

-- Equity: Whatever equity a borrower has on their home is still theirs.
-Many think that just because they are doing a cash-out reverse mortgage that they do not have ownership to the home.
-Homeowners can sell their homes at anytime and payoff their reverse mortgages.
+- Many think that just because they are doing a cash-out reverse mortgage that they do not have ownership to the home

-- Homeowners who intent on staying in their homes for the rest of their lives, the equity passes down to their heirs.
+Homeowners who intend on staying in their homes for the rest of their lives, the equity passes down to their heirs.

 Advantages Of A Reverse Mortgage Versus Tradeoffs

-- Reverse mortgages can be an expensive way to borrow: Reverse mortgages are not the answer if you need a few thousand to repair a porch (unless your income is low enough to make you eligible for a special-purpose loan).
 While fees for HECMs are limited by the federal government, the required mortgage insurance isn’t cheap–home equity loans are much less expensive for those who qualify.
-This disadvantage has been somewhat offset by the creation of the HECM Saver program, which allows people to borrow lower amounts at substantially lower cost.
+This disadvantage has been somewhat offset by the creation of the HECM Saver program, which allows people to borrow lower amounts at a substantially lower cost.

 You can see that some of these pros and cons can be difficult to navigate.
 For this reason, advocates like Consumers Union recommend that you get reverse mortgage counseling, shop carefully for the best reverse mortgage deal, and avoid signing anything that you don’t understand.
-For more information, check out the article Understanding Reverse Mortgage Disclosures on these pages and get pre-approved for a reverse mortgage, APPLY NOW FOR A REVERSE MORTGAGE or call me at 262-878-1965 or text me on my cell at 262-716-8151.
-I am available 7 days a week including evenings, weekends, holidays.
+For more information, check out the article Understanding Reverse Mortgage Disclosures on these pages and get pre-approved for a reverse mortgage, APPLY NOW FOR A REVERSE MORTGAGE or contact us at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+We are available 7 days a week including evenings, weekends, holidays.